iamcaleberic/sessioner/README.md

 # sessioner
-Generating sts credentials using aws-go-sdk
+Generating sts credentials using aws-go-sdk and cobra